george-hawkins/micropython-notes/README.md

 * A standard **5mm 20mA red LED** - its long leg (the positive anode) is on the top side of the central divide of the breadboard and is connected to pin 13 of the DevKit board, while its short leg (the negative cathode) is on the other side of the divide.
 * A **220&ohm; resister** - its legs are inserted such that one is connected with the cathode of the LED and the other to the GND pin of the DevKit board.

-Note: 220&ohm; is actually way higher than needed but its a common resistor type and will keep the current well below the safe level for the pins on the board.
+Note: 220&ohm; is actually way higher than needed but it's a common resistor type and will keep the current well below the safe level for the pins on the board.

 Now lets create a simple program that flashes the LED on and off: